 If you’d like help with any aspect of your weight loss, healthy eating or fitness regime, then come along to our Slimpod Club on Facebook.
 It is open to all Slimpod users, and you can ask your questions at any time and get support and inspiration.
 We love to see anyone, old faces and new – please don’t be shy.

 If you have a Slimpod but haven’t yet joined the club then contact email@example.com for your free invitation.
-And if you don’t have a Slimpod or a Fitpod yet, then what are you waiting for – jump in and buy one!
+And if you don’t have a Slimpod or a Fitpod yet, then what are you waiting for – jump in and try one FREE for 10 days!